 Solving each of these challenges is not only important to ensure that daily operations continue to function properly and productively, but also to ensure that the customer base is receiving the best possible service and attention as well.

-Creating training modules, using online learning technologies, and encouraging communication amongst employees and managers at all levels of the organization serves to enrich the company culture, establish trust between managers and employees, and ensures that remote workers are provided with the tools they need to successfully engage customers in a positive manner.
+Creating training modules, using online learning technologies, and encouraging communication amongst employees and managers at all levels of the organization serves to enrich the company culture, establish trust between managers and employees, and ensure that remote workers are provided with the tools they need to successfully engage customers in a positive manner.

 5. Failing to recognize that perception of brand and product quality is everything